HareemKH/Feed-Cleanup-Script/README.md

 # Feed Cleanup Script (For Educational & Testing Purposes Only)

 A lightweight JavaScript demo for learning browser-based DOM interaction and automation principles.

-This script is intended **only for educational use** in safe, controlled, test environments.
+> ⚠️ WARNING: This script is intended **solely for educational use in test environments you fully control.
+Do NOT run this on any third-party site without explicit, written permission.**

 ---

-## ⚠️ LEGAL DISCLAIMER – READ BEFORE USE
+## ⚖️ LEGAL DISCLAIMER – READ BEFORE USE

-This code is provided **"as is"**, without warranty of any kind.
-By accessing or using this code, **you agree to the following**:
+This code is provided “as is”, without warranty of any kind.
+By accessing, using, or distributing this code, you agree to the following:

-- This tool is for **educational demonstration only**, such as understanding DOM scripting, timing, and automation inside a browser.
+- You understand this tool is meant for **educational demonstration only**, such as learning DOM scripting, delays, and browser automation concepts.
+- The script may **violate Terms of Service** (TOS) on third-party platforms. **Do not use this on Instagram, Facebook, or any website you do not own.**
-- The author is **not responsible** for any misuse, including but not limited to:
+- The author is **not responsible** for:
-  - Violations of Terms of Service on third-party websites
+  - TOS violations
-  - Account restrictions, bans, or unexpected behavior
+  - Account suspensions, bans, or restrictions
-  - Damage or disruption caused by improper usage
-- **Do NOT** use this code on any website, platform, or service that you do not fully own or have **explicit written permission** to test.
+  - Platform layout changes that break functionality
+  - Any loss of data, access, or other negative outcomes
-- This script does **not collect data**, require login credentials, or connect to any backend services or APIs.
+- This tool **does not collect data**, store credentials, or connect to any backend or external API.
-- The author is **not affiliated with or endorsed by** any social media, tech company, or platform.
+- You assume **full responsibility** for how this code is used.
+The author **disclaims all liability**, direct or indirect.
+- You use this code **at your own risk**.

-- By using this code, **you accept full responsibility**.
-You break it, you bought it.
+> 💥 You break it, you bought it.
+Use responsibly.

 ---

 ## 🛠️ Features

-- Demonstrates DOM manipulation and event simulation using plain JavaScript
+- Demonstrates basic DOM manipulation and event simulation using vanilla JavaScript
-- Shows how to scroll, detect elements, and simulate clicks
-- Uses randomized delay timers to explore asynchronous browser scripting
-- 100% browser-native — runs directly in DevTools with no third-party tools
+- Includes randomized delays for automation timing practice
+- Runs entirely in-browser (no third-party tools or extensions)

 ---

-## 🧪 How It Works (Test Environment Only)
+## 🧪 How It Works (In a Safe Test Environment)

-This script runs inside your browser’s Developer Console, and:

-1. Scrolls through a webpage
+- Opens a test webpage
+- Scrolls automatically
-2. Detects targetable interactive elements (e.g., buttons or links)
+- Detects clickable or interactive elements
-3. Simulates delayed click interactions for automation learning

-⚠️ Again, **only use this on test pages or mock HTML sites** you have full control over.
+- Simulates user clicks with timed delays

+**⚠️ Do not use this on live production websites or accounts.**

 ---

-## ✅ Usage (Demo Page Recommended)
+## ✅ Usage (For Demo Only)

-1. Open the included `test-page.html` file in your browser
+1. Open the included `test-page.html` file in a browser
-2. Open **Developer Tools** (`Ctrl+Shift+I` or `Cmd+Option+I`)
+2. Open Developer Tools (`Ctrl+Shift+I` / `Cmd+Option+I`)
-3. Go to the **Console** tab
+3. Go to the Console tab
 4. Paste and run the code from `feed-cleanup-script.js`

 ---

 ## 📂 Files

-- `feed-cleanup-script.js` – JavaScript script that performs safe, DOM-based automation
+- `feed-cleanup-script.js` – JavaScript automation demo
-- `test-page.html` – A dummy HTML file you can use to safely try out the script
+- `test-page.html` – Safe, mock webpage for testing
 - `LICENSE` – MIT License

 ---

 ## 🎓 Educational Topics Covered

-- Safe DOM traversal using JavaScript
+- JavaScript-based DOM traversal and manipulation
-- Event simulation and browser automation
+- Simulated event triggering
-- Async timing with `setTimeout` and `Promises`
+- Timing via `setTimeout` and `Promise`
-- Hands-on DevTools scripting
+- In-browser debugging and testing with DevTools

 ---

 ## 📄 License

-MIT License – Free for **non-commercial**, educational use only.
+MIT License — Free to use, modify, or fork for personal, non-commercial, and **educational purposes only**.

-No warranties.
-No guarantees. **Use at your own risk.**
+> No warranties.
+No guarantees.
+Use at your own risk.

 ---

 ## 🛡️ Report Misuse

+This project is strictly intended for ethical learning and development.
-If you find this code being misused or repurposed for activity that violates platform Terms of Service, please report it through GitHub’s content policy tools.
-This repository is meant strictly for ethical learning and safe development practices.
+If you observe this code being misused or repurposed for violating platform terms, please report it through GitHub’s abuse report tools.